UK Independence Party: Euroscepticism, immigration, and foreign policy

 UKIP embraces the ideology of hard Euroscepticism, also known as "Eurorejectionism".
 Opposition to the United Kingdom's continued membership of the European Union has been its "core issue" and is "central to the party's identity".
 UKIP characterises the EU as a fundamentally undemocratic institution and stresses the need to regain what it describes as the UK's national sovereignty from the EU.
 It presents the EU as being an exemplar of non-accountability, corruption, and inefficiency, and views it as being responsible for the "flooding" of the UK with migrants, in particular from Eastern Europe.
 UKIP emphasises Euroscepticism to a far greater extent than any of Western Europe's other main radical right parties, and it was only post-2010 that it began seriously articulating other issues.
 Hayton nevertheless suggested that Euroscepticism still remains "the lens through which most of its other policy positions are framed and understood".

-The party opposed the 2004 enlargement of the European Union into eastern Europe.
+The party opposed the 2004 enlargement of the European Union into Eastern Europe.
 UKIP advocated leaving the European Union, stopping payments to the EU, and withdrawing from EU treaties, while maintaining trading ties with other European countries.
-Initially, UKIP's policy was that, in the event of them winning a general election, it would remove the UK from the EU without a referendum on the issue.
+Initially, UKIP's policy was that, in the event of winning a general election, it would remove the UK from the EU without a referendum on the issue.
 The party leadership later suggested a referendum, expressing the view that in the case of an exit vote, it could negotiate favourable terms for the country's withdrawal, for instance through ensuring a free trade agreement between the UK and EU.
-UKIP eventually committed to a referendum in their 2015 manifesto.
+UKIP eventually committed to a referendum in its 2015 manifesto.
 In contrast to involvement in the EU, UKIP has emphasised the UK's global connections, in particularly to member states of the Commonwealth of Nations.
 UKIP rejected the description that they were "Europhobes", maintaining that its stance was anti-EU, not anti-European.